besser435/TEAW-Server/docs/panel-and-os.md

 - TEAW API on port 1850 at [tapi.toendallwars.org]([tapi.toendallwars.org) for HTTP `localhost:1850`
 - Crafty Panel on port 8443 for HTTPS `localhost:8443`

-For the Crafty tunnel to work, `socks` in the connection settings needs to be enabled, along with `No TLS Verify` under TLS.
+For the Crafty tunnel to work, `socks` in the tunnel connection settings needs to be enabled, along with `No TLS Verify` under
+TLS.

+## OS and RAID
+This was configured with Hetzner's [installimage](https://docs.hetzner.com/robot/dedicated-server/operating-systems/installimage/) script.

 ## SSH
 SSH uses an Ed25519 key, password auth is disabled.
-SSH is on port 22000 to stop naive attackers from spamming port 22, as seen by `cat /var/log/auth.log | grep sshd.*Failed`
+SSH is on port 22000 to stop naive attackers from spamming port 22, as seen by `cat /var/log/auth.log`

 Config file is `sudo nano /etc/ssh/sshd_config`.